knightr1d3r007/DIY_ESP32_Marauder/README.md

 For archival purposes, ease of use as addtional option, a copy of the ESP32_Marauder files version 0.13.6 are inside the BINS folder of this repo.

-Load the bootloader at 0x1000
+- Load the bootloader at 0x1000

-Load the partitions at 0x8000
+- Load the partitions at 0x8000

-Load the Boot app at 0xE000
+- Load the Boot app at 0xE000

-load the firmware at 0x10000  (_old_hardware.bin)
+- Load the firmware at 0x10000  (_old_hardware.bin)

 4.- Finally, when all files are uploaded, click the "program" button.